 What are the Basic Tools You Need to Troubleshoot Home Appliances?

-Most home appliances take AC voltage, supplied to your house from the utility company, and use it to make heat, light, turn a motor or, commonly, all three at the same time.
+Most home appliances take AC voltage, supplied to your house from the utility company and use it to make heat, light, turn a motor, or all three at the same time.
 But when the appliance stops functioning, a logical approach to troubleshooting comes in handy.
 Fixing electrical problems and even tracing circuit breakers involves the use of basic tools.

 You can, for example, check for proper voltage at each circuit component and even the condition of components and connections using functions found on tools like an Amprobe multimeter.
 It helps to be equipped to troubleshoot electrical problems.
 To make this less painful, you should have the following tools:

 - NCV – non-contact voltage detector (determines if power is flowing to a circuit to keep you safe)

 - Digital multimeter (measures AC and DC voltage as well as continuity—whether you have a break in a wire)

 - Clamp meter (checks current draw—this is for more advanced troubleshooting and repairs)